-- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be noncouncillors. - d The Council shall appoint three committees, namely Finance Committee, Ynys Wen Cemetery Committee and Parc Mwd Committee and shall determine their terms of reference.
-These meetings shall be arranged by the Council and their frequency will be determined by the members.
+- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - a The Council shall appoint three committees, namely Finance Committee, Ynys Wen Cemetery Committee and Parks Committee and will appoint other committees as may be necessary - b shall determine their terms of reference;